avdpunks/DaaS-MasterClass/Challenges/01-AVD-Multi-Session-Hostpool.md

 - Log in as a user and verify that the operating system is a multi-session build

 Create new Remote Apps
-- Deploy Microsoft Word and Excel (or whatever) as Remote Apps
+- Deploy Microsoft Edge and Word (or whatever) as Remote Apps

 ## Success Criteria
 1. Host Pools are created and Session Hosts are showing available